Out of the Ether: Plot

 Krazy, dressed as a surgeon, appears as though he is working on a patient.
 When he is done, and the fellow surgeons step aside, the patient turns out to be an animated radio.
 Krazy puts his newly repaired radio on a flying carpet before taking off.

-Up in the sky, Krazy passes by a hot air balloon which resembles Paul Whiteman.
+Up in the sky, Krazy passes by a hot air balloon that resembles Paul Whiteman.
 Riding on that balloon are the fancy thin clarinet-playing man who once appeared in The Bandmaster, and the Mills Brothers.
 Under the balloon hangs a piano at which the Boswell Sisters sit by.
 Further on the way, Marie Dressler is sitting on a crescent moon and singing.
 Dressler boards on Krazy's carpet, and dances with the cat.
 They dance until the woman accidentally pushes Krazy off the carpet.

 Upon falling off, Krazy lands on some clouds.
 On one of them, two mysterious boxers wearing turbans trade punches.
 This goes until one of them accidentally bumps Krazy off.

 Krazy falls from the sky once more.
 Finally he hits the ground bottom first.
 His radio follows as it falls on and gets pierced by his head.